-Eight Hundred Grand is a "hard-boiled" noir mystery set against the seedy backdrop of Las Vegas.
+Eight Hundred Grand is a "hard-boiled" noir mystery set against the seedy backdrop of Los Angeles.
 Hired to solve a seemingly simple missing person case, detective Mike Fiske finds himself involved with something much more complicated-- and with a religious zealot, corrupt cops, champion boxers on the take, and a powerful, psychopathic casino owner.

 Script Type: Feature